deephaven/barrage/docs/rpc-interface.md

   /// This is an encoded and compressed Index of rows in position-space to subscribe to.
   viewport: [byte];

+  /// This is an encoded and compressed Index of rows in tail-position-space to subscribe to.
+For example consider the
+  /// tail_viewport of `[0-9]`, this would subscribe to the last ten rows.
+Every index is converted from `i` to `n - i`
+  /// if the table has `n` rows.
+Letting the server manage the tail is more efficient for the client and the user
+  /// experience for subscriptions that want to track the tail of a ticking table.
+  tail_viewport: [byte];

   /// Options to configure your subscription.
   subscription_options: BarrageSubscriptionOptions;
 }